rsksmart/email-vc-issuer/README.md

 npm run serve:test
 ```

+When email verification is requested the email is opened using the link logged in the terminal.
+It does not send real emails.

 ## Usage

 To use it you can set up the Verifiable Credential issuer and a decoration for the verification code.
 Create a script in `./back/scripts` folder as follows